bricardoe/ELK_Stack_NetworkDesign_Project/README.md

 - Run the playbook, and navigate to the public IP via the published port to allow Web traffic http://104.21013.226:5601/ to check that the installation worked as expected.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.

 nano /etc/ansible/hosts command is used to edit the hosts file to ensure that the private IP of elk server is added to the ansible hosts file under the elk/elkservers group

 Downloaded the below config files to ensure the remote user is added and provide connectivity to the ELK Stack.

-root@2bbd6b84f9ec:/etc/ansible# curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > filebeat-config.yml
+root@2bbd6b84f9ec:/etc/ansible# curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current
                                  Dload  Upload   Total   Spent    Left  Speed 100 73112  100 73112    0     0   460k      0 --:--:-- --:--:-- --:--:--  460k
-root@2bbd6b84f9ec:/etc/ansible#

 root@2bbd6b84f9ec:/etc/ansible# curl -L -O https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat > /etc/ansible/files/metricbeat-config.yml